caroleolivier/caroleolivier.github.io/_posts/2018-08-27-accessibility-week-four-title-and-input-validation.md

 ![HTML title example]({{ "/assets/blog/html_title.png" | absolute_url }}){:height="40%" width="40%"}

-It always felt to me like a details to be honest.
+It always felt to me like a detail to be honest.
 I never read or even look at it when I load a page.
 Although, thinking about it, it is super useful for navigation when multiple tabs are opened.

 However, in terms of accessibility, it's really important.
 When a page is loaded this is the first thing that screen readers read out loud.
 On the [developer.mozilla](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title#Accessibility_concerns) page, they recommend to be super descriptive about the page.
 So do not neglect them!